kevinqyh0827/kevinqyh0827.github.io/_pages/about.md

     # <p>Nashville, TN</p>
   more_info: >

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Hi, my name is Yinhong Qin/ 覃崟弘.
-I am currently a Research Assistant at MAPLE lab, Vanderbilt University, advised by Prof. Jie Ying Wu.
-I am also working closely with [Prof. Daniel Moyer](https://dcmoyer.github.io/) and [Prof. Soheil Kolouri](https://skolouri.github.io/).
-Previously, I received my M.S. in Computer Engineering at New York University and B.Eng at Central South University, China.
+I am currently working with [Prof. Wanxin Jin](https://wanxinjin.github.io/) from Arizona State University on contact-rich manipulation problems.
+I am also working  Previously, I was a Research Assistant at MAPLE lab, Vanderbilt University, advised by Prof. Jie Ying Wu, working closely with [Prof. Daniel Moyer](https://dcmoyer.github.io/) and [Prof. Soheil Kolouri](https://skolouri.github.io/).
+I completed my M.S. in Computer Engineering at New York University and B.Eng at Central South University, China.
 Besides, I also have internship experiences at [Intuitive Surigcal](https://www.intuitive.com/en-us), working on the FireFly feature for the da Vinci Surgical System and [Mech-Mind Robotics](https://www.mech-mind.com/), working on depth camera development.

 I am highly interested in Robotics related research leveraging learning-based methods.
 Recently, I am interested in how could LLM assist with robot control as well as its safety concern.